 Poor recall.
 It’s not uncommon for dogs adopted from animal shelters or rescue centres to have little or no recall.
 Have a read of this guide from Dog’s Trust to find out how to train your dog to come back to you when called.

 Lack of general training.
 You will usually be able to gauge fairly quickly how much training a dog has been given in their former home.
 Shelters and rescue centres do often practice some basic training with dogs (although this is more common with puppies), however, it’s likely that they will need some level of training when they arrive to live with you.
 You might feel confident working on this by yourself, or you could consider taking a few dog training classes.
-Dogs Trust usually offer Dog Schools across the UK – however, due to social distancing, classes have now gone virtual.
+Dogs Trust usually offer Dog Schools across the UK, and face-to-face sessions will resume from 17th May onwards.
 You can find out more here.

 Being destructive.
 Some dogs might chew and scratch things when they’re left alone, and feel bored, anxious or stressed.
 This is something that can be managed with some time and patience.
 Have a read of this guide from Blue Cross to learn more.